Jones3D-The-Infernal-Engine/Unreleased-level-Shambala-Waterworks/README.md

 Voice line when Indy have contact with a gate (var gatedev), probably a sluice. (shw_sluicevoice.cog - var inhmm)<br/>
 "```SW01J05.WAV```" "It's a sluice-gate.
 The monks must have used it to direct the water flow..."

 Not present in the official SHW COGS files.
-(Maybe in general voice cog or just never inclued???)<br/>
+(Maybe in general voice cog or just never included???)<br/>
 "```SW01J06.WAV```" "Here's where the monks made flour for their daily bread..."

-Voice line when crossing a surface in "Diversion Room 2". (shw_div2voice.cog - var intheyknew)<br/>
+Voice line when crossing a surface in "Diversion room 2". (shw_div2voice.cog - var intheyknew)<br/>
 "```SW01J06A.WAV```" "Quite a milling machine.
 The first step in pounding out the monks' daily bread, no doubt."

-Voice line when Indy take a "flask" but there isn't but there is no inventory object index (bin). (shw_rivervoice.cog - var inflaskspot)<br/>
+Voice line when Indy take a "flask" but no inventory object index (bin) is defined. (shw_rivervoice.cog - var inflaskspot)<br/>
 "```SW01J07.WAV```" "Some lamp oil...I might be able to warm things up with this."

 # Level scripts infos